Gone for Goode: Plot summary

-Munch (Richard Belzer) is reluctant to follow up on the case of murdered drug addict Jenny Goode, who was run over by a car.
-The case has been cold for three months, but he is made to feel guilty by his partner Bolander (Ned Beatty) into reexamining it.
+Detective John Munch (Richard Belzer) is reluctant to follow up on the case of murdered drug addict Jenny Goode, who was run over by a car.
+The case has been cold for three months, but he is guilted by his partner Stanley Bolander (Ned Beatty) into reexamining it.
 Munch makes no progress after speaking with the family and reexamining notes.
 Based on witness accounts of a man with long blond hair and a black car, Munch spends all night looking through suspect photos until he finds a man with a black car with front end damage and long black hair, but blond eyebrows.
 Munch and Bolander question him, believing the suspect (Joe Hansard) to have dyed his hair to change his appearance after killing the woman.
 He quickly confesses to having hit her accidentally while driving drunk.

-Gee (Yaphet Kotto) tells Pembleton (Andre Braugher), an excellent detective but a lone wolf, that he must work with a partner.
-Pembleton ends up investigating the death of a 65-year-old man with rookie detective Bayliss (Kyle Secor).
+Lieutenant Al "Gee" Giardello (Yaphet Kotto) tells Frank Pembleton (Andre Braugher), an excellent detective but a lone wolf, that he must work with a partner.
+Pembleton ends up investigating the death of a 65-year-old man with rookie detective Tim Bayliss (Kyle Secor).
 Bayliss initially believes the death to be a heart attack, but Pembleton correctly determines it is a murder because the man's car is missing.
-Police later arrest a man named Johnny (Alexander Chaplin) who is found driving the dead man's car.
+Police later arrest a man named Johnny (Alexander Chaplin), who is found driving the dead man's car.
 During an interrogation, Pembleton fools Johnny into waiving his Miranda Rights, then sneakily persuades him into confessing to the murder.
 Bayliss, although convinced of Johnny's guilt, nevertheless questions the ethics of Pembleton's approach, prompting Pembleton to yell angrily at him in front of the other officers.
 The episode ends with Bayliss responding to his first homicide as the primary detective: the brutal murder of an 11-year-old girl named Adena Watson.